 Thank you for the opportunity to comment on these proposed regulations.

-The Governor’s Advisory Task Force on Recreational Marijuana “Task Force” serves to provide advice and comment on regulations applicable to marijuana operators.
+The Governor’s Advisory Task Force on Recreational Marijuana (“Task Force”) serves to provide advice and comment on regulations applicable to marijuana operators.
 It is also our duty to analyze the Industrial Hemp Program and provide recommendations that enhance public safety.

 Over the past year you have seen numerous comments and letters from Industry Associations, Business Owners, and the Alaska Marijuana Control Board.
 These stakeholders have been urging you to take action on the threat presented by the proliferation of hemp derived intoxicating cannabinoids being offered for sale, intended for human or animal consumption, outside the scope of responsible and prudent regulatory controls and taxation.